S

 Children

 Socializing a Schipperke puppy lets it know what type of behavior is acceptable.
 This includes how it should behave around children.
-Supervising the interactions between young children and this pet is important until a family knows the dog is fully socialized.
+Supervising the interactions between young children and this pet is important until the family knows the dog is fully socialized.

 Similar Dogs